Skip to content

 It might be interesting to outline the differences in the types of research as there are several.
 In-vitro research describes where a product or microorganism has been tested for something in a petri dish, or in a test tube.
 These are lab based tests and are the first port of call for trialling something.
 In-vivo research describes a trial that is performed on living organisms – so this would include both animal and human trials.
 The term 'clinical trials' describes research performed on humans only.
 These are the most highly sought after trials as they most accurately indicate the effect of something on an actual human being.

 Generally speaking, the more researched a microorganism is, the more reassured one can be in regards to its safety.
 In-vitro tests give a good assessment for the efficacy of a product or strain, however the more human trials a product has been assessed in, the better.

 The genus, species and strain of the microorganism (e.g. Lactobacillus acidophilus NCFM®) is important.
 Many products list only the genius and species, but different strains provide different benefits and therefore a reputable company will list these with the entire name.
+Research shows the important of strain specificity in relation to safety of probiotics9.
 Healthcare professionals can learn more about Lactobacillus acidophilus NCFM® on the Probiotics Database.

 At the end of the day, the safest probiotic for you is going to be the one that is most tailored for your needs.
 If you have constipation and you are taking a probiotic intended for those with diarrhoea, whilst it should not have any particularly negative effects, this is possibly not the best option.
 So make sure you are looking at a probiotic which has, ideally, been tested in people like you.